-1.5 lecture hours and 1.5 lab hours/week, plus an additional hour delivered through on-line or other activities for a 15-week semester, which includes two weeks for final exams.
+Three hours of class time, plus an additional hour delivered through on-line or other activities for a 15-week semester, which includes two weeks for final exams.
+This course may also be offered in a mixed-mode format.

 COURSE PREREQUISITES